2023 Best Communication & Journalism Schools in North Carolina

 Read full report on Communication & Journalism at Queens University of Charlotte

-University of North Carolina at Wilmington did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #10 on the list.
-Located in the medium-sized city of Wilmington, UNCW is a public college with a fairly large student population.
+With a ranking of #10, University of North Carolina at Wilmington did quite well on this year’s best schools for communication and journalism students.
+Located in the city of Wilmington, UNCW is a public school with a fairly large student population.

 The average amount in student loans that communication and journalism majors at UNCW take out is $24,123.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.